-The Design-Builder shall design, construct, and provide technical field support to integrate the CCTV subsystem into the VDOT TOC Systems and Central Office Software.
-The design shall include all required infrastructure, power, communication, devices, and supporting hardware and software necessary for full integration to the specified tie-in location of the network as defined in the ITS plan prepared by the Design-Builder and approved by the CRO NRO RTOM or his designee.
-The tie-in location will be the Richmond TOC, the Northern Virginia TOC, or both depending upon the location of each camera.
-The Design-Builder shall provide reasonable field technical support and assistance to VDOT with all CCTV elements being added and or modified by the Project to ensure functionality of the CCTV subsystem and all ancillary components.
-The schedule for the coordination of the network connection installation and any necessary outage is subject to VDOT's reasonable approval.
+The Design-Builder shall design, construct, and integrate the CCTV subsystem into the VDOT TOC Systems and Software.
+The design shall include all required supporting hardware and software necessary for full integration to the specified tie-in location of the network as defined by the CRO RTOM or his designee.
+The Design-Builder shall provide reasonable assistance to VDOT to ensure functionality of the CCTV subsystem and all ancillary components.
+The connection is subject to VDOT's reasonable approval.